 \section{Construction of quasi-trees}

-This section devotes to the proof of Theorem \ref{maintheorem}.
-Let $(G,\s)$ be a relative HHG that is virtually colorable and assume that every domain in $\s$ is of Type I or Type II.
-The index set $\s$ admits a $G$--invariant decomposition $\s=\s^{I}\bigsqcup \s^{II}$, where $\s^I$ (respectively, $\s^{II}$) only contains domains of Type I (respectively, Type II).
-Note that Type I and Type II are not mutually exclusive, but for those domains of both Type I and Type II, we can simply put them in $\s^{II}$.
+This section is devoted to the proof of Theorem \ref{maintheorem}.
+Let $(G,\s)$ be a relative HHG that is virtually colorable and assume that every domain in $\s$ is of type I or type II.
+The index set $\s$ admits a $G$-invariant decomposition $\s=\s^{I}\sqcup \s^{II}$, where $\s^I$ (respectively, $\s^{II}$) only contains domains of type I (respectively, type II).
+Note that type I and type II are not mutually exclusive, but for those domains of both types, we can simply put them in $\s^{II}$.

-Before starting the proof, we summarize the dependency of some important constants that will be used in the proof as follows.
+Before starting the proof, we summarize the dependencies of some important constants that will be used in the proof as follows.

 Here $A$ stands for the acylindrical constants.
 We draw an arrow from a constant $M$ to $N$ if $N$ depends on $M$.
-Remember that the dependency shown above is incomplete, but we hope it is helpful to the reader.
+Remember that the dependency graph shown above is incomplete, but we hope it is helpful to the reader.

-\subsection{Quasi-trees from domains of Type I}
+\subsection{Quasi-trees from domains of type I}

 In this subsection, we are going to prove the following proposition.